 Grids, Guides and Collisions

-VectorStyler provides a number of tools and options to help accurately position, size and rotate objects.
+VectorStyler provides a number of tools and options to help accurately position, resize or rotate objects.
 When moving objects on a canvas using the mouse, the position of the object is determined by the mouse movements.
-This type of positioning may not be sufficiently precise, in many designs and workflows.
+This type of positioning may not be sufficiently precise, for many designs or workflows.

 The following options can be used to position objects accurately: